fanahH/fanahH/README.md

 ---

 ## Our Mission
-The AVER Lab is dedicated to applying advanced epidemiologic techniques to understand, predict, and improve vascular health outcomes.
+Dedicated to applying advanced epidemiologic techniques to understand, predict, and improve vascular health outcomes.
 We generate actionable evidence that informs clinical care and public health policy.

 ---